jiexinhuang/grasshopper_paginate/README.md

 Based on [foundation-will_paginate](https://github.com/markmcconachie/foundation-will_paginate) with several changes:

-* display of goto input field when gap is clicked
+* When gap is clicked, display an input field for exact page number, hit enter will navigate the the particular page
-* accept user params for view renderer
+* Change default inner_window to 1
-* default inner box of 1
+* When total count is no more than 1.5 times of per_page count, do not show pagination links, display all records

 ## Installation